 Data from recent animal studies has shown that green tea may prevent bone loss.
 Moringa, a plant that's native to South Asia, has been known for its medicinal properties and is now quickly becoming a mainstream superfood.
 With more calcium than milk, as well as iron, vitamin A and K, moringa tea is a great addition to help keep those bones strong.

-Organic Moringa Tea, $8 for 30 tea bags, Amazon
+The Republic Of Tea Organic Moringa Superherb Herbal Tea, $14 for 36 tea bags, Amazon

 6. Tea may keep your smile bright